Discovery of Exoplanets

 Approximately half of the solar systems that feature a star similar to ur sun could also house rocky planets that are similar to Earth, and some might be quite close to Earth.
 The Kepler Space Telescope is credited with the discovery of most exoplanets to date.

 Some estimates infer that there might be between 100 to 400 billion stars in the Milky Way and even more planets.
-This means that there are at least millions of planets that might be able to host life as we know it, especially if they orbit stars which share traits with the Sun.
+This means that there are at least millions of planets that might be able to host life as we know it, especially if they orbit stars that share traits with the Sun.

 Millions of planets